leonardoplanello/data-formatter/README.md

 # Folder Converter

 **Folder Converter** is a powerful and user-friendly Python application designed to help you convert folder structures and file contents into various formats such as JSON, TXT, and CSV.
-Whether you need to document your folder structure or extract the contents of your files, Folder Converter offers a seamless and efficient solution with a sleek, hacker-inspired interface.
+Whether you need to document your folder structure or extract the contents of your files, Folder Converter offers a seamless and efficient solution.

 ---